 Unless you’ve listed your home at a price so low that your phone is ringing off the hook with buyers who want to take it off your hands, you should expect the buyer to attempt to negotiate a better deal.
 If they don’t, it may be a clue that something strange is going on.

 3. They Don’t Want to See the Property

 Whether you’re selling on the open market, or entertaining cash offers, most buyers are going to want to see your property before they’ll finalize a deal.
 In most cases, this means seeing the property in person.
 Other times, photos may be enough, especially if you are open about the issues with your house.
 The reasons for this are obvious.
-Buyers don’t want to get stuck with expensive problems they didn’t know about, and didn’t factor into their offer.
-So if a buyer seems uninterested in seeming the property, there’s good reason to wonder if they’re making a legitimate offer.
+Buyers don’t want to get stuck with expensive problems they didn’t know about and didn’t factor into their offer.
+So if a buyer seems uninterested in seeing the property, there’s good reason to wonder if they’re making a legitimate offer.